TheAbhilash23/SouthGermanBank/README.md

 This application contains data model for customer credit risk parameters, customer personal information.

 This application also handles the prediction for a customer's credit risk.
+The admin can enter the credit risk parameters and the credit risk of the customer through admin portal.
+This application is designed keeping in mind that there are people coming every day to the bank and getting themselves registered for the service and the admin is required to note their information.

 <h3>
 Visitor Application